 They function, scholars have suggested variously, to offer a sense of rich spectacle to the drama; to provide time for scene changes and give the principle actors a break; to offer important background and summary information that facilitates an audience’s ability to follow the live performance; to offer commentary …

 What were the 4 main playwrights?

 The most famous Greek playwrights were Aeschylus, Sophocles, Euripides, and Aristophanes.
 The word “theater” comes from the Greek word “theatron”, which means “seeing place.”
 The masks allowed for one actor to play different roles in the same play.

 What were the main themes of Greek drama?

 Tragedy: Tragedy dealt with the big themes of love, loss, pride, the abuse of power and the fraught relationships between men and gods.

-What are the characteristics of Greek comedy?
+What are the elements of a Greek tragedy?

-What was Greek Theatre based on?
+What are Greek Theatre masks?

 A mask hides part or all of the face. … In Greek theatre the actors all wore exaggerated masks to communicate character.
 These were made of wood or leather and amplified the voice so that actors could be heard in the immense Greek amphitheatres .